I’m Yarrow, a queer craftsperson living a soft & slow life in Scotland.

 My work celebrates queers, trans folks, working class babes, people of colour, sex workers, people with disabilities and of all ages as well as survivors.
 You are welcome here and it matters to me that this space is accessible to you.

 So much love,

-P.S.: I also run a web design and tech agency named Yarrow Digital that supports small businesses in building heartfelt, sustainable online platforms.
-I specialise in creating custom made WordPress sites and also offer tech support and small business mentoring.
-As part of this work I also started the Embodied Business Community because I know in my heart that we can’t do it alone.
+P.S.: I also run a web design and business support studio named Pink Well Studio that supports folks in building heartfelt, sustainable livelihoods.
+I specialise in creating eco friendly WordPress sites and also offer tech support and small business mentoring.

 Inspiration and qualifications

 I value both formal and informal learning and feel that the most inspiring things I’ve discovered have been found in really unusual spaces.
 I am listing my qualifications here because I want to name and honour my teachers and be transparent about my background.